braze-inc/braze-docs/_docs/_hidden/private_betas/save_messages.md

 ## Prerequisites

-1. You have purchased this SKU, and your customer success manager has enabled the feature.
+1. You have purchased this feature, and your customer success manager has enabled the feature.
 2. You have connected an S3 bucket to your app group via the **Technology Partners** page.

 ## Overview